aminya/Matlab-Snippets/README.md

   - function toolbox name

 # How to use
-Snippets are available in snippets folder
+Snippets are available in snippets folder (Atom and VSCode)

 # How to generate
 You need to install Julia language, then: